January 20, 2022

 According to the most recent NHANES data from the National Center for Health Statistics, non-Hispanic African American women have the highest obesity prevalence at a rate of 54.8%.
-Interestingly among men, non-Hispanic African Americans report an obesity prevalence of 36.9%.
+Interestingly, among men, non-Hispanic African Americans report an obesity prevalence of 36.9%.
 These numbers are lower than non-Hispanic white men (38%) (NCHS, 2017).
-In addition to lifestyle factors such as physical activity and diet, there are several potential causes of high obesity rates that are unique to African American women including:
+In addition to lifestyle factors such as physical activity and diet, several potential causes of high obesity rates are unique to African-American women, including:

 - Food access: systematic racism impacts access to high-quality foods by creating food insecurity and “food deserts.”
 (Odoms-Young, 2018)

-- Environmental safety and health: racially influenced laws and practices can lead to unsafe environments that become a barrier to physical activity and healthy lifestyles.
+- Environmental safety and health: racially influenced laws and practices can lead to unsafe environments that hinder physical activity and healthy lifestyles.
 (Cody-Sanford, 2018)

 Cultural Beauty Standards

-To better serve African American and Black women with obesity, it is important to appreciate differences in ethnic beauty standards and the impact on weight-related health goals.
-Despite a racially biased emphasis on slenderness, fuller figured bodies have long been celebrated in Black communities.
+To better serve African American and Black women with obesity, it is essential to appreciate differences in ethnic beauty standards and the impact on weight-related health goals.
+Despite a racially biased emphasis on slenderness, fuller-figured bodies have long been celebrated in Black communities.
 (Strings, 2019).
 Specifically, Black women with full busts and large buttocks with a proportionately smaller waist are recognized as having the idealized body (Kwao, 2018).
-It is important to be mindful of this beauty standard when suggesting medically necessary obesity treatment.
-When discussing medical obesity, I have often had patients tell me “I don’t want to be too skinny” and aim for what I call a “happy weight*” outside of the “normal” BMI range.
-Objectively, Ard, et. al found that compared to a Caucasian American cohort, African-American women “had less social pressure to be thin” (Ard,et. al 2013).
+Being mindful of this beauty standard is essential when suggesting medically necessary obesity treatment.
+When discussing medical obesity, I have often had patients tell me, “I don’t want to be too skinny,” and aim for what I call a “happy weight*” outside of the “normal” BMI range.
+Objectively, Ard et al. found that compared to a Caucasian-American cohort, African-American women “had less social pressure to be thin” (Ard et al., et al. 2013).

-Additionally, for African Americans and Black people it may be useful to:
+Additionally, for African Americans and Black people, it may be helpful:

-- Assess waist circumference and/or body fat percentage in the diagnosis of obesity at all times.
+- Assess waist circumference and body fat percentage in the diagnosis of obesity at all times.